Yes, shopping for life insurance coverage in your 50s works differently than it did in your 30s. Rates for the same coverage will cost more now.

-Coverage amounts may come in lower, too, especially if you’re trying to find simplified issue life insurance which avoids the medical exam and asks a series of health questions instead.
+Coverage amounts may come in lower, too, especially if you’re trying to find simplified issue life insurance with no medical exam.
+This is where you would only answer some health and lifestyle questions for underwriting.
 The answers on your questionnaire would help determine your coverage options.

 To find the most affordable options, most people in their 50s need to take the medical exam.

 Other shoppers in their 50s are ready for permanent life insurance.

 Unlike term, permanent life insurance does not expire.
 Plus, most plans build their own cash value which you can use as an asset later in life.

 Several types of life insurance fall under the umbrella of permanent coverage:

 - Whole Life Insurance: This kind of policy has a guaranteed death benefit and level premiums like term life.
 It builds cash, tax-free, over time which grows as it would in a savings account.
 Some shoppers like to add riders to access the death benefit early for long-term care or in case they get a terminal illness.